 Once pumpkins are dry bring them inside.
 Lay wooden hoop and pumpkins on a large surface (I did it on the floor in my office) and play with how you’d like the wreath to look.
 Move pumpkins around, trying different patterns and color combos until you find something you really enjoy!

 Another word of caution: I decided to have my pumpkins coming down the side, which looked great on the floor, but when I went to hang up my wreath it (of course) wouldn’t hang straight.
 (Things my fast crazy mind just doesn’t take into consideration) Luckily, I had some Command strips and used a few to secure my wreath to the door.
 I placed them on the backs of two of the larger pumpkins and pressed them against the door.
 If you’d like to avoid having to do this, keep the heaviest part at the bottom of the hoop or distribute the weight evenly on both sides.
 You know, like any normal person would have remembered to do.

 Step 3 – glue that baby together!

 Take your glue gun and don’t be stingy with that glue.
-Stick those suckers together good!
+Stick those suckers together well!
 Make sure to start with adhering them to the wooden hoop, and then start gluing them together to provide stability.
-The wood hoop is small and you’ll need to do a lot of gourd connecting with glue to keep it stable and not falling apart.
+The wood hoop is small and you’ll need to do a lot of gourds connecting with glue to keep it stable and not falling apart.